 - Empowerment Zone (EZ) Tax Credits.
 A federally-funded program that provides tax credits to qualifying businesses, including the EZ Wage Credit, Accelerated 179 Depreciation and Capital Gains benefits.
-To qualify for the tax credits, the business must be located in the Greater St. Louis Regional EZ. - New Market Tax Credit Program.
+To qualify for the tax credits, the business must be located in the Greater St. Louis Regional EZ.
+While this program was available during the years under review, it is no longer available. - New Markets Tax Credit Program.
 Designed to stimulate private investment in distressed areas (located within defined highly distressed census tracts) by awarding federal tax credits to investors equal to 39 percent of their investment.
 SLDC is the City's certified development entity and administers the tax credit allocation, which it has deployed to assist real estate developments and operating companies.